-This Tea Tree essential oil has a fresh, pungent and herbaceous top note, a slightly spiced medicinal and camphoraceous middle note and a balsamic, earthy undertones.
+This Tea Tree essential oil has a fresh, pungent and herbaceous top note, a slightly spiced medicinal and camphoraceous middle note and balsamic, earthy undertones.
 Given the powerful pungency and complex nature of Tea Tree essential oil, it is not usually blended.

-In 1923, an Australian government scientist, Dr. A. R. Penfold, conducted a study of Tea Tree essential oil and discovered it to be 12 times more potent as an antiseptic bactericide than carbolic acid (the standard medical solution at the time).
-Tea Tree oil became recognized, by such publications as The Journal of the National Medical Association(USA), the British Medical Journal in 1933, as "...a powerful disinfectant, non-poisonous and non-irritating...used very successfully in a wide range of septic conditions".
+In 1923, an Australian government scientist, Dr. A. R. Penfold, conducted a study of Tea Tree essential oil and discovered it to be 11 times more potent as an antiseptic bactericide than carbolic acid (the standard medical solution at the time).2 By the 1930s, Tea Tree oil became recognized, by such publications as The Journal of the National Medical Association(USA), the British Medical Journal, and the Australian Journal of Pharmacy as "a powerful disinfectant, non-poisonous and non-irritating...used very successfully in a wide range of septic conditions".
 It had been found effective in treating gynecological, oral, and dental conditions, as well as fungal infections of the skin.3

-Therapeutic Properties Described In The Aromatherapy Literature
+Therapeutic Properties Described in The Aromatherapy Literature

 Application and Use